katalon-studio/katalon-studio/README.md

 * Request a new feature on [GitHub](CONTRIBUTING.md).
 * Vote for [Popular Feature Requests](https://github.com/katalon-analytics/katalon-analytics/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc).
 * File a bug in [GitHub Issues](https://github.com/katalon-analytics/katalon-analytics/issues).

+# Katalon Recorder

+Katalon Recorder is a free and lightweight tool to kickstart test automation from zero without sacrificing the future.
+It helps you gain confidence in your release right away by allowing you to create and execute a lot of tests quickly, easily and robustly.
+Later on, it helps you optimize testing activities with reusable test artifacts and the ability to categorize and execute tests flexibly.
+Down the road, it helps you scale without losing investment by providing easy migration paths to Katalon Studio and popular Selenium WebDriver frameworks + languages.

+The latest release can be downloaded from Katalon [website](https://www.katalon.com/katalon-recorder-ide/).